graft-community/docs/Guide_To_setting_up_graft-wallet-cli.md

 ./graftnoded status
 ````

-Once fully synced you can return to the Creating a New Wallet section and complete that and the staking your supernode section.
+Once fully synced you can return to the Creating a New Wallet section and complete that and the staking your supernode section. [**Creating a New Wallet and connecting to the remote node**](#creating-a-new-wallet and-connecting-to-the-remote-node)

 Note for further commands for graftnoded you can run some thing like the below.
 ````